MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/setup-deploy-on-premises-latest.md

 - SSRS must be installed (but not configured) in **Native** mode on the SSRS machines.
 - Optional: AD CS is installed and configured in your network.

-The following table shows the Microsoft Windows features that will be installed on the VMs by the infrastructure setup scripts that are downloaded from LCS.
+The following table shows the Microsoft Windows features that will be installed on the VMs by the infrastructure setup scripts that are downloaded from Lifecycle Services.
 For details on additional prerequisite software that will need to be downloaded and installed see [Set up VMs](#setupvms).

 | Node type | Component | Details |
 |-----------|-----------|---------|